Probate Q&A Series What steps should a personal representative in North Carolina take to satisfy creditor claims and protect real property?

 1. Obtain Letters of Administration.
 File a petition in the clerk’s office of the superior court to be appointed as personal representative.
 Once the clerk issues letters testamentary or letters of administration, you gain authority to act on behalf of the estate.

 2. Provide Notice to Creditors.
-Within three months of appointment, mail notice to all known creditors.
+Within 75 days of appointment, mail notice to all persons, firms, and corporations having unsatisfied claims whom the personal representative actually knows or can reasonably ascertain.
 The notice form and timing appear in N.C.G.S. § 28A-15-2.
-Then publish a Notice to Creditors once a week for three successive weeks in a newspaper of general circulation where the decedent lived, per N.C.G.S. § 28A-15-1.
-Creditors have the earlier of 90 days after appointment or 30 days after receiving notice to file claims.
+Then publish a Notice to Creditors once a week for four successive weeks in a newspaper qualified to publish legal advertisements in the county where the estate is administered, per N.C.G.S. § 28A-14-1.
+Creditors generally must present claims by the date specified in the notice, which must be at least three months from the first publication.

 3. Inventory and Appraise Estate Assets.
-Within 90 days of appointment, file an inventory and appraisal of all assets, including real estate, with the clerk under N.C.G.S. § 28A-15-4.
+Within three months of appointment, file an inventory of all assets, including real estate, with the clerk under N.C.G.S. § 28A-20-1.
 Accurate values help determine whether the estate can cover debts.

 4. Review and Object to Claims.
 Examine each creditor’s claim closely.
-If a claim is invalid or exceeds the estate’s liability, file an objection in the clerk’s office.
-Unresolved disputes may require a hearing.
+If a claim is invalid or exceeds the estate’s liability, give written notice disputing the claim to the claimant; if not resolved, the claimant must commence a proceeding within the applicable statutory period.

 6. Protect Real Property.
 Maintain insurance, pay property taxes, make necessary repairs, and secure the premises.
 Failure to do so can expose the estate to liability or loss in value.